OnlineTrainingPlatform/.github/profile/README.md

-## Online Training and Assessment for Developers
+## YourPAAL, an Online Training and Assessment tool for developers

-This is the read me of the online training and assessment for developers project.
+This is an organization full of microservices and great React code
 <!--

 **Here are some ideas to get you started:**